REV: Information-Theoretic Evaluation of Free-Text Rationales: Evaluating

+A robust metric should be sensitive to the change of rationale-label pairs and reflect their relationships under input perturbations.
+We test the sensitivity of all automatic metrics to input ($X$) perturbations in the task model, under two settings: \outputyr and \outputry.
+Following \citet{wiegreffe-etal-2021-measuring}, we add zero-mean Gaussian noise $\mathcal{N}(0, \sigma^{2})$ to input word embeddings during inference, inducing task models to produce progressively degenerate rationales and labels.
+Results in Fig. \ref{sec:senitivity_test} indicate that \ourmetric (b) and RQ (c) follow similar trends as for \outputry.
+However, LAS is less sensitive to noise for both joint models, \outputry (a) and \outputyr (d).
+Since the proxy model for LAS was trained on the task models' predicted labels and generated rationales, it can overfit to the degenerate rationale-label pairs under input perturbations, hence being less sensitive to input noise during inference.
 The largest differences between \ourmetric and RQ are for \outputyr.
-We observe the task model can predict incorrect labels and then make up reasonable-sounding rationales for its wrong predictions under certain input perturbations (e.g., when $\sigma^{2} \leq 20$); prior work also reports this finding \citep{narang2020wt5,wiegreffe-etal-2021-measuring}. \ourmetric does not drop under a certain amount of input perturbations (e.g., $\sigma^{2} \leq 20$) in Fig. \ref{fig:sensitivity_test} (f), likely because the generated rationales still provide new information for describing both correct and incorrect labels (also see the example in Table \ref{tab:sensitivity_test}).
-However, as the noise exceeds the certain level, \ourmetric decreases indicating that the task model is perhaps no longer able to make up rationales for very noisy inputs.
-On the other hand, the behaviors of RQ and LAS are quite different in Fig. \ref{fig:sensitivity_test} (e) and (f).
+We observe the task model can predict incorrect labels and then make up reasonable-sounding rationales for its wrong predictions under certain input perturbations; prior work also reports this finding \citep{narang2020wt5,wiegreffe-etal-2021-measuring}. \ourmetric does not drop under a certain amount of input perturbations (e.g., $\sigma^{2} \leq 20$) in Fig. \ref{fig:sensitivity_test} (f), likely because the generated rationales still provide new information for describing both correct and incorrect labels (also see the example in Table \ref{tab:sensitivity_test}).
+However, as the noise exceeds the certain level, \ourmetric decreases indicating that the task model is no longer able to make up rationales for very noisy inputs.
+On the other hand, the behavior of RQ in Fig. \ref{fig:sensitivity_test} (e) is quite different to \ourmetric.
 Since RQ is computed based on gold labels (\S\ref{sec:baseline_methods}), it has reduced sensitivity to input perturbations.
 When the prediction accuracy decreases, the overall evaluation of RQ is dominated by the results on incorrect predictions, as shown in Fig. \ref{fig:sensitivity_test} (e).
 We refer readers to the Table \ref{tab:sensitivity_test} in Appendix \ref{sec:sensitivity_test_supp} for qualitative analysis on sensitivity test.